 By doing this not only will the manager gain experience in how to assess, set and measure goals and targets, but will also further their own skills set and management ability.

-Although in previous business coaching articles we have seen that too much interference and checking up on an employee once they have been delegated a task to do can be damaging to their motivation and confidence, we have also seen how it is just as important to perform some monitoring and checking of their progress.
+Although in previous business coaching articles on this site we have seen that too much interference and checking up on an employee once they have been delegated a task to do can be damaging to their motivation and confidence, we have also seen how it is just as important to perform some monitoring and checking of their progress.
 This is to ensure that they are on the right track and what they are doing is what the manager expects and requires of the work which they have delegated to them.

 A failure to do this can result in the employee going off at a tangent and producing work which, whilst it may be of a high standard, does not fulfil the desired criteria.
 This then means that the manager has to do the work which they could have done in the first place, without the additional delay that has now been incurred.